GabrielCFigueira/SEC/README.md

 ## After running the interface

-Remove the .txt files to avoid conflicts with the automatic tests: rm resources/genboard*_temp.txt
+Remove the boards .txt files to avoid conflicts with the automatic tests: rm resources/*board*

 ## N Servers